January 18, 2018

 Arguably, the best way to use OpenVPN is via a different VPN service.
 That may sound confusing, but in effect, it means letting a VPN platform – such as the brilliant PureVPN (our current top-rated VPN for 2019) – do all the hard work for you.
 Many VPNs can be easily configured to run via the OpenVPN protocol.

-In a few clicks, you can be up and running.
+PureVPN isn’t the only platform that works with Open VPN.
+In a few clicks, you can be up and running with any number of helpful services.
 Sure, you’ll be paying a dollar or two a month, but for this tiny expense, you can enjoy effortless security.
+Take a look at a few VPNs below to get a better idea of what you’re working with.

 OpenVPN provides private access to the internet for its users by routing them through its own servers.
 Users are indirectly connected to the internet through an OpenVPN server, using that server’s IP address and associated geo-location.
 For the user, their identity remains protected and they can access geo-locked streaming services from other countries.